Get Started with GraalVM on Oracle Linux in OCI

 source ~/.bashrc

-4. Check the Java version to see if the installation was successful and the JDK is set to GraalVM Enterprise:
+Check the versions to see if the installation was successful:

 java -version